jimhigson/oboe.js/writing/main/5_Implementation.md

 majority of programming is refactoring already working code.
 Running tests on save provides quick feedback so that mistakes are found as soon as they are made.
-Agile practitioners emphasise the importance of tests that execute quickly [@cleancode P314, T9], the 220 unit and component tests run in less than a second so discovering mistakes is near instant.
+Agile practitioners emphasise the importance of tests that execute quickly [@cleancode p.
+314:T9], the 220 unit and component tests run in less than a second so discovering mistakes is near instant.
 If the "content of any medium is always another medium” [@media p8], we might say that the content of programming is the program that is